Mustafa-Almohsen/IPInfo-EmailReport/README.md

 If you turn off Windows Defender, you can run the script without Administrator Privilege. windows defender block the script from working properly.

+If you would like to convert this powershell script to executable do the following :
+   1. Open PowerShell as Administrator:
+      Right-click on the PowerShell icon and select "Run as Administrator."

+   2. Install the ps2exe Module:
+   Run this command: Install-Module -Name ps2exe -Force

+   Ensure that the module is successfully installed by running the following command:Get-Module -Listavailable look if PS2EXE module there.

+Now we Convert the Script to Executable: ps2exe "C:\Path\to\your\script.ps1" "C:\Path\to\your\executable-Script.exe"

+Replace the input script path with the actual path to your PowerShell script and specify the desired output path for the executable.

 Contributions and feedback are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.